Female External Genitalia Anatomy

 The female external genitalia is indeed interesting as it comprises the reproductive and urinary tract structures.
 Put together, all of these structures are referred to as the vulva.
 Vulva in simple terms is wrapping or covering.
-When viewed from the outside, the female external genitalia does seem to be wrapped or covered by folds of skin, which are nothing but the labia minora and labia majora.
+When viewed from the outside, the external female reproductive system does seem to be wrapped or covered by folds of skin, which are nothing but the labia minora and labia majora.
 These form a part of the vulva.

-The external female genitalia serves both reproductive and urinary functions.
+The external female genitalia includes structures, serving both reproductive and urinary functions.
+The vulva is the broad term representing all of the structures constituting the female external genitalia.
 The parts of the vulva are –

 - Mons pubis

 - Vestibular bulbs